California Burn Injury Centers

-This 13,000 square-foot facility (formerly known as the UC Davis Regional Burn Center) is equipped with 12 ICU beds.
+This 13,000-square-foot facility (formerly known as the UC Davis Regional Burn Center) has 12 ICU beds.
 In addition to the many treatment services listed above, the center also conducts extensive research and provides diverse training opportunities.
 A monthly support group is also available to burn patients.

-- Shriners Hospitals for Children, Northern California.
-This Sacramento facility treats a wide variety of major pediatric medical conditions, including burns.
+Shriners Hospitals for Children, Northern California.
+This Sacramento facility treats many primary pediatric medical conditions, including burns.
 As of 2017, this hospital has been serving the community for 20 years.
 It currently handles roughly 30,000 patients visits per year (and 13,000 unique patients).
 All children under age 18 receive free treatment.
-The Joint Commission has accredited this hospital and it’s recognized as a quality care provider by both the American Burn Association (ABA) and the American College of Surgeons (ACS).
+The Joint Commission has accredited this hospital, and it’s recognized as a quality care provider by both the American Burn Association (ABA) and the American College of Surgeons (ACS).

 The following video demonstrates how the Therapeutic Recreation & Child Life program at Shriners Hospitals for Children in Northern California helps prepare children for medical procedures.Burn Centers in the Bay Area and Bakersfield